 Identifying the need for solid catechetical texts on the secondary level, the Midwest Theological Forum has produced a stunning new series of books, the Didache High School Textbook Series.
 Named after the first catechism of the Church, the primary sources for the content of the series are Sacred Scripture, the writings of the Fathers of the Church, the lives of the saints, the teaching of the Second Vatican Council, of the Popes (especially that of the Papal Magisterium of John Paul II), and the Catechism of the Catholic Church.
 Traditional terms and definitions, unique to the received Catholic tradition and offering a common language of faith, are utilized and explained.
 The textbooks feature rich illustrations and are handsomely bound.
 All books in the series are accompanied by a comprehensive teacher's guide.

-The first two volumes of this projected four-part series, Introduction to Catholicism and Our Moral Life in Christ, have now been published.
-The final two books of the series, The History of the Church and Understanding the Scriptures will be available in late Fall 2003.
+This four-part series, Introduction to Catholicism and Our Moral Life in Christ, The History of the Church and Understanding the Scriptures became available in the Fall 2003.

 The Didache High School Textbook Series has garnered the enthusiastic support of Cardinal Francis George of Chicago and such notables as theologian Scott Hahn.
 I received my advance copy of Introduction to Catholicism on May 13, the Feast of Our Lady of Fatima.
 At Fatima, Our Lady predicted a widespread apostasy and a loss of faith.
 Defective catechesis has been responsible for advancing the fulfillment of this prophecy.
 A recent study commissioned by the Cardinal Newman Society and published in the March 2003 issue of Catholic World Report reported an alarming loss of faith among graduates of Catholic institutions.
 Clearly, Catholic youth are receiving an insufficient grounding in the science of divine Catholic faith.